Truth About Activated Charcoal Teeth Whitening: Abrasive?

 These bad practices can cause tooth decay once the dentin is exposed.
 Once the dentin is exposed, teeth get worn out faster.
 It ultimately affects oral health.
 Activated charcoal or toothpaste should be used with extra care.
 Many people are affected by erosion due to overuse.

 In order to whiten your teeth, smear the toothpaste on the teeth with your index finger.
 Avoid brushing with a toothbrush.
-This way you can ensure that the enamel doesn’t get damaged.
+This way, you can ensure that the enamel doesn’t get damaged.

-Other Methods to Remove Stain from Teeth
+Other Methods to Remove Stains from Teeth

 There are also many other ways to whiten or remove stains from teeth.
 Apple cider vinegar, for example, is regarded as a natural teeth whitener.

-Activated Charcoal Other Medical Uses
+Activated Charcoal: Other Medical Uses

 The following are some of the properties of activated charcoal that promote healing and toxin binding: